mgooood/react-amplify-app/README.md

 1. The `generateClient` function from `aws-amplify/api` was used to create a type-safe API client.
 2. React's `useState` and `useEffect` hooks were used to manage the list of to-dos.
-3. Async functions were written to handle:
+3. Async functions were written to handle all CRUD operations.
-    - `fetchTodos`: Listing the current user's to-dos.
-    - `createTodo`: Creating a new to-do.
-    - `deleteTodo`: Deleting a to-do.
-    - `updateTodoStatus`: Toggling a to-do's status between "pending" and "completed".
 4. The UI was built with a form for creating new items and an unordered list to display them.

 ### 6. Preparing for Deployment